winzamark123/LStore_Database/README.md

 ## Credits

 As mentioned before, this was a group project that was built with sleepless nights and major caffeine addictions.
-Nontheless, it was fun to build something on a lower level, manipulating, and storing data.
+Nonetheless, it was fun to build something on a lower level, manipulating, and storing data.
 Special thanks to @nsanchez75 and @dieg0raf for making this all happened.

 Check out their works here: